-If you’ve ever been involved with someone who was at best, narcissistically inclined and at worst, an actual narcissist, or you’ve felt utterly flummoxed by it having started out so great and then wondering, What happened to that great guy (or woman)?, then you can understand why some people are very gun-shy about new relationships.
-They find it difficult to trust themselves because they feel that they’ve been misled (or misled themselves in the past).
-This is why so many people ask me, ‘Natalie, how much does chemistry matter when you first meet someone?’
+When we’ve been involved with someone who was at best, narcissistically inclined and at worst, a narcissist or we’ve felt utterly flummoxed by the change we experienced with someone who appeared to have great potential, we might become very gun-shy about new relationships.
+We find it difficult to trust ourselves due to feeling we’ve been misled (or that we misled ourselves in the past).
+It’s why one of my most frequently asked questions is, ‘Natalie, how much does chemistry matter when you first meet someone?’

-Believe me when I say that you wouldn’t have your doubts about chemistry or have been misled by chemistry, if the net result was that you were in a loving relationship.
+We don’t have doubts about chemistry or get misled by it if the net result is a loving relationship.

-I then have to ask, Where are these partners now?
+I then want to know: Where are these partners now?

-It’s all very well having what you might regard as ‘off-the-charts chemistry’ but it’s zero use if it renders your relationship unable to function.
+It’s all very well having what you might regard as ‘off-the-charts chemistry’.
+It’s zero use, though, if it renders your relationship unable to function.

-It’s like riding a roller coaster all the time and wondering why it’s difficult to stand on solid ground, why your stomach’s lurching, and why it only feels ‘normal’ on the rollercoaster, chasing a feeling that you haven’t been able to recapture at quite the same level that it was on that very first ‘high’.
+Relying on chemistry is like constantly riding a roller coaster and wondering why it’s difficult to stand on solid ground.
+You wonder why your stomach’s lurching, and why it only feels ‘normal’ on the rollercoaster.
+You end up chasing a feeling that you haven’t been able to recapture at quite the same level as the first ‘high’.

 If you have a type and are yet to have a successful, loving relationship with it, or you don’t think you do, but have relied on initial chemistry time and again and found yourself in problematic relationships or struggling to make it past the first few dates, weeks or months, chemistry is the pothole that you keep walking into instead of around it.